AusHSI managed these funding schemes on behalf of Queensland Health

 The results of this work will inform decision makers about the cost-effectiveness of adopting Whole Exome Sequencing into clinical practice, and its impact on the utilisation of health services.

-Current implementation projects funded by AusHSI in the previous round include:
+Implementation projects funded by AusHSI in the previous round:

 Evaluating the implementation of a Kidney Supportive Care Program into a Hospital and Health Service

 The last year of a patient’s life consumes more health resources than any other period, with health needs the greatest in groups with high burden of disease, such as end-stage kidney disease.

 This project is evaluating the innovative person-centred Kidney Supportive Care Program (KSCp) in Metro North Hospital and Health Service.
 It aims to show that systemising a multidisciplinary collaborative approach based on international kidney and palliative care evidence sustains independent living, expands resilience for complex health decision-making and provides care that meets patients’ disease experience in addition to timely symptom control.
 The impact of these changes will deliver greater patient and health service outcomes in a highly vulnerable patient group.